CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 ```

 /// tip
-If you use response in another request or want to write it to file, you should serialize it with `mode="json"`.
+If you use a model in another request or want to write it to a file, you should serialize it with `mode="json"`.

 ```python
 user_data = user.model_dump(mode="json")